-- o Students will obtain meaningful employment in Church and community settings. - Students will receive financial support in the form of Title IV (Pell Grant and Stafford Loan) funding and college work study to fund their educational program. - Students will develop piety and diligence to Christ and His kingdom through service in Christian ministry projects. - Students will serve the institution through work study opportunities and volunteer assignments.
+- 1. Students will obtain meaningful employment in Church and community settings. - 2.
+Students will receive financial support in the form of Title IV (Pell Grant and Stafford Loan) funding and college work study to fund their educational program. - 3.
+Students will develop piety and diligence to Christ and His kingdom through service in Christian ministry projects. - 4.
+Students will serve the institution through work study opportunities and volunteer assignments.